 How does profound sameness apply to need and fear?

 Some things are too obvious to see clearly.
-I suppose ‘profound sameness’ fits that description.
+Profound sameness fits that description.
 At some point, I began to suspect that the underlying cause of need was fear, yet I couldn’t see the connection clear enough to understand how that could be.
-This exemplifies how we only understand what we know.
+This exemplifies how we only understand what we know, p.254.
 The feeling was the beginning of an intuitive knowing that took some years more to understand cognitively.

 Take the idea that worry is simply fear + thought.
 The emotion of fear evokes corresponding thoughts, and worries are born.
 When we begin to worry about something, we soon feel a need to find a solution… a way to leave the worry behind.
 Simply put, fear summons the need for a solution.